Have a Question About the BreachLock Cloud Platform? Enter it below.

 Vulnerability Assessment and Penetration Testing in AWS for SOC 2 Compliance

 Many organizations have now started considering security as an essential factor while choosing a vendor.
-This shift has led to a surge in service providers opting for SOC 2 compliance to demonstrate that they have implemented an adequate level of security controls, and an authorized third-party have audited these controls.
+This shift has led to a surge in service providers opting for SOC 2 compliance to demonstrate that they have implemented an adequate level of security controls, and an authorized third party has audited these controls.

 SOC, or the System Organization Control, prescribes five trust service principles (TSPs) – security, availability, confidentiality, privacy, and processing integrity.
 There are two types of audits – SOC 2 Type I audit and SOC 2 Type II audit.
 The Type I audit tests the controls that are placed in operation at a specific point of time to meet the criteria set by the TSPs.
 An auditor look at how an organization describes its systems and controls, along with internal documentation provided for supporting the implementation.
 The Type II audit tests the operating effectiveness of the security controls over a period of time – at least six consecutive months.
 Here in this audit, an auditor intends to check whether the implemented controls are functioning as described by the organization or not.